dchourasiaorg/sync-upstream-repo/README.md

 This is a Github Action used to merge changes from remote.

 This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding optional parameter of downstream repo URL.
-Now this action can run from a third repo and sync upstream repo to provided downstream repos
+Now this action can run from a third repo and sync upstream repo to provided downstream repo.

 ## Use case